How To Read Music Notesand Not sound Boring

 I doubt it.

-That would be like trying to speak French from a book – without the real context of sound, inflections, nuances, people and culture.
+That would be like trying to speak French from a book – without the real context of people, sounds, inflections, nuances and culture.

 You would sound cold and robotic.

 At best, you might memorize a basic vocabulary – but without heart, emotion or warmth.
-Your parlez-vous would sound cold and lifeless.
+Your parlez-vous would sound like junky poo.

 How can this be avoided?